wangxiaoyunanne/docs/source/hive_scaling.html.md

 explicit movement.

 However, this essentially forces the kernel to work on a NUMA (non-uniform memory access) domain formed by local and remote GPU memory.
-Some kernel optimized under the assumption on a flat memory domain may not work well.
+Some kernels optimized under the assumption of a flat memory domain may not work well.
 Peer accesses also give up the opportunity to aggregate local updates on the same vertex or edge before communication, so the actual communication volume may be larger.

-## Unified virtual memory (UVM)
+### Unified virtual memory (UVM)

 UVM is similar to peer accesses, as it also enables multiple GPUs to access the same memory space.
 However, the target memory space is allocated in the CPU memory.
 When needed on a GPU, a memory page will be moved to the GPU's memory via the page fault mechanism.
-Updates to the data is cached on GPU memory first, and will eventually be written to the CPU memory.
-UVM provides a transparent view of the CPU memory on GPU, and significantly reduce the coding complexity if running time is not a concern.
-It also enable the GPU to process dataset that can't fit in the combined GPU memory, without explicitly streaming the data from CPU to GPU.
+Updates to the data are cached in GPU memory first, and will eventually be written to the CPU memory.
+UVM provides a transparent view of the CPU memory on GPU, and significantly reduces the coding complexity if running time is not a concern.
+It also enables the GPU to process datasets that can't fit in combined GPU memory without explicitly streaming the data from CPU to GPU.

-But there are some caveats here.
-The actual placement of a memory page / piece of data relies on hints given by `cudaMemAdvise`, otherwise it will need to be fetch from CPU to GPU when first used by any GPU, and bounces between GPUs when updated by multiple GPUs.
+But there are some caveats.
+The actual placement of a memory page/piece of data relies on hints given by `cudaMemAdvise`, otherwise it will need to be fetched from CPU to GPU when first used by any GPU, and bounces between GPUs when updated by multiple GPUs.
 The hints essentially come from partitioning the data, but sometimes there is no good way to partition, and data bouncing is unavoidable.
-In worst cases, the data can be moved back to CPU, and any further access will need to go through the slow PCIe bridge again.
-The performance of UVM is not as good as explicit data movement or peer accesses; in worst cases, it can be a few orders slower.
+In the worst cases, the data can be moved back to CPU, and any further access will need to go through the slow PCIe bridge again.
+The performance of UVM is not as good as explicit data movement or peer accesses; in the worst cases, it can be a few orders of magnitude slower.
 When data is larger than the GPU memory, UVM's throughput drops significantly; as a result, it's easier to code, but it will be slower than streaming the graph for datasets larger than GPU memory.

-# Graph partitioning scheme
+## Graph partitioning scheme

-The graph need to be cut into smaller pieces, when put onto multiple GPUs.
+Graphs may be cut into smaller pieces to put them onto multiple GPUs.
-Duplicating the graph on each may work for some problems, provided the graph is not too large; but duplication is not suitable for all problems.
-Graph partitioning is a long lasting research topic, and we decided to use existing partitioners, such as Metis, instead of implementing some complicated ones our own.
-For a large number of graphs, especial those with high connectivities, they are really difficult to partition; it turns out, random partitioning works quite well in terms of time taken by the partitioner, load balancing, programming simplicity and still manageable communication cost.
+Duplicating the graph on each may work for some problems, provided the graph is not too large; but duplication is not suitable for all problems, and does not scale in graph size.
+Graph partitioning is a long-lasting research topic, and we decided to use existing partitioners, such as Metis, instead of implementing some complicated ones of our own.
+A large number of graphs, especially those with high connectivities, are really difficult to partition; our results suggest that random partitioning works quite well in terms of time taken by the partitioner, load balancing, programming simplicity and still manageable communication cost.
 By default, Gunrock uses the random partitioner.

-What makes bigger difference is the partitioning scheme: whether the graph is partitioned in 1 dimension, 2 dimensions, or differently for low and high degree vertices.
+What makes a bigger difference is the partitioning scheme: whether the graph is partitioned in 1 dimension, 2 dimensions, or differently for low and high degree vertices.

-## 1D partitioning
+### 1D partitioning

 1D partitioning distributes the edges in a graph either by the source vertices or the destination vertices.
 It's simple to work with, and scales well when the number of GPUs are small.
 It should still work on the DGX-1 with 8 GPUs for a large number of graph applications.
-But that may be touching 1D partitioning's scalability limit.
+But that may approach 1D partitioning's scalability limit.

-## 2D partitioning
+### 2D partitioning

 2D partitioning distributes the edges by both the source and the destination vertices.
 When a graph is visualized in a dense matrix representation, 2D